 Think of how you live

-If you regularly pay your bills in the kitchen a little basket, or wall mounted pocket to store mail helps keep things tidy once you have finished de-cluttering.
-Do you kids regularly do homework or drawing while you cook in the kitchen?
+If you regularly pay your bills in the kitchen a little basket, or wall-mounted pocket to store mail helps keep things tidy once you have finished de-cluttering.
+Do your kids regularly do homework or draw while you cook in the kitchen?
 Keep pencils and a notebook etc in draw nearby to where they regularly do their homework.

 Keep it tidy – some top tips!

 Hang Up bags.
-Bag hooks for kids’ backpacks, your bag etc. will keep the bags off the floor/work top and make them easy to find.
-By putting the hooks for the kids bags at their height can encourage them to use it more.
+Bag hooks for kids’ backpacks, your bag etc. will keep the bags off the floor/worktop and make them easy to find.
+Putting the hooks for the kid’s bags at their height can encourage them to use them more.

 The bathroom can be the smallest room in the home but also the place that can be the most disorganised.